htmlstreamofficial/preline/README.md

 For help, discussion about best practices, or any other conversation that would benefit from being searchable:

 <a href="https://github.com/htmlstreamofficial/preline/discussions">Discuss Preline UI on GitHub</a>

-## Support

-Support for Preline UI is available through the Preline <a href="https://preline.co/contactus.html">contact form</a>.

 ## License